R-Lum/Luminescence/cran-comments.md

 This release replaces the version 0.8.0 submitted to CRAN 2018-02-09, but it got never published for unknown reasons.
-We never received beyond any response either.
+We never received any response beyond the automatic submission confirmation either.

 However, we became aware of the problems with the package 'data.table' on CRAN and we thus now lowered required package version number for 'data.table'.

 We furthermore reduced the size of the example data and lowered the required R version to 3.3.0 (3.4.0 previously).

+Thanks for your support!

 ## R CMD check --as-cran results